getlago/lago-docs/docs/guide/06_customers/invoice_customer.md

 :::

 ## Preferred language
-The default language for documents is defined at the organization level [learn more](../invoicing/download-invoices#translate-invoices).
+The default language for documents is defined at the organization level ([learn more](../invoicing/download-invoices#translate-invoices)).
 It can be overwritten at the customer level.

 To set the customer's preferred language:
 1. Access the **"Customers"** section via the side menu;